John Charles Hargrave

-John Hargrave was a renowned Australian surgeon whose work resulted in the near elimination of leprosy in the Northern Territory.
+John Hargrave was an Australian surgeon whose work resulted in the near elimination of leprosy in the Northern Territory.
 In 1959, Hargrave was appointed medical superintendent of the East Arm Leprosarium, which replaced the leper colony known as Channel Island in Darwin Harbour.

 During his 45-year medical career, Hargrave was a pioneer in the development of reconstructive surgery and microsurgery in the Northern Territory, Timor and Eastern Indonesia.
 He predominantly operated on deformities resulting from nerve damage in leprosy patients.
 He also performed the first successful digital re-implant in the Northern Territory, when he re-attached a young man's thumb, as well as the first free flap procedure to be performed at Darwin Hospital.
 Hargrave was one of the first surgeons in Australia to perform reconstructive surgery for claw hands.

 When working as a survey medical officer based in Alice Springs in 1956, Hargrave conducted health surveys of all Aboriginal settlements and missions across the Northern Territory.
 As a result, he was the first to record, at a population level, the burgeoning crisis in Aboriginal health, including a vast number of treatable medical and surgical conditions.

 In March–May 1957, Hargrave undertook a comprehensive survey of the Bathurst Island Mission and fully examined 713 people.
 He organised for 43 patients to be flown by the Aerial Medical Service into Darwin Hospital for chest X-rays.
 He achieved their cooperation by promising to do everything he could to ensure they were flown back to the mission on the same day.